 Lettings

-Contracts for lettings of the school premises will be drawn up as necessary between the school and the client.
+Contracts for lettings of the school premises will be drawn up as necessary between the school and the client in line with the Charges and Remissions Policy.

 Failure to pay on time will result in the debt being referred to the County Council for recovery.
-The letting agreement will be voidhires.
+The letting agreement will be void and the client will be refused future hires

 Writing off debts